msjj622/UFOs/README.md

 ## Anaysis Coding:
-First of all, create more filters and searching tables by using "<li>" and put tilte for each table as shown image below.
+First of all, create more filters and searching tables by using "li" and put tilte for each table as shown image below.

 ![filter_html_image](https://github.com/msjj622/UFOs/blob/main/description%20image/filter_html_image.png)